 How to Brew It

 First, it’s important to keep in mind that there is no right or wrong way to brew any tea, All that matters is that you enjoy the end result.
-White tea is commonly treated like a green tea, with lower water temperatures.
+White tea is often brewed with lower water temperatures, similar to what you might see for green tea.
 High-quality ones can stand up to much hotter water but poor quality teas will show their faults under pressure.

 When using a western method, water temperatures are usually around 160 to 175° Fahrenheit.
 Steep times can vary between 3 and 8 minutes depending on the tea.
 White tea leaves tend to be fairly fluffy, making it hard to measure in teaspoons.
 Weighing your leaves will help make sure that you are using the right amount.
 Most teas will call for 2 to 2.5 grams of leaf per 8oz cup of water.